criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## Using extraSecretMounts <a name="extraSecretMounts"></a>
 _Availability: logstream-workergroup and logstream-leader_

-The `extraSecretMounts` option allows you to mount a K8s [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object within a pod.
+The `extraSecretMounts` option allows you to mount a K8s [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object within a Pod.
 It takes a list of maps that define each Secret you wish to mount.
 It uses a subset of the fields that you'd normally use in a `volumeMount`.
 Fields:

 <dl>
 <dt>name</dt>